-- 3.6.2 The principles of Quality Risk Management are that: - a) The evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient; - b) The level of effort, formality and documentation of the Quality Risk Management process is commensurate with the level of risk. - c) Examples of the processes and applications of Quality Risk Management can be found inter alia in Annex 20 or ICHQ9.
+- 3.6.1 Quality Risk Management is a systematic process for the assessment, control, communication and review of risks to the quality of the medicinal product.
+It can be applied both proactively and retrospectively. - 3.6.2 The principles of Quality Risk Management are that: - a.
+The evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient; - b.
+The level of effort, formality and documentation of the Quality Risk Management process is commensurate with the level of risk.

 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023 c.
+Examples of the processes and applications of Quality Risk Management can be found inter alia in Annex 19 of the Guidelines on Good Manufacturing Practices on Medical Products \ Annexes, reference number: FDISM/FDIC/GDL/002.